 The Gradient Tool helps in blending two or more colors.
-You can select colors on the gradient slider, the angle of gradient, position of slider, opacity and many more.
+You can select colors on the gradient slider, the angle of gradient, position of the slider, opacity, and many more.

 Paint Bucket Tool:

-This tool helps in filling an area with selected color, depending on its tolerance settings.
+This tool helps in filling an area with the selected color, depending on its tolerance settings.

 13. Blur Tool

 The Blur Tool is used to blur objects in the image.
 It works like a brush and you can change the size of the brush as per the size of the object.
 The Blur Tool gives a pinpoint accuracy.

 This tool also works like a brush.
 With the help of the Sharpen Tool, you can sharpen areas of the image manually.
 Select the tool and move the cursor on the object you want to sharpen.
 You can also adjust the size of the brush.

 This tool is used to smear surrounding areas.
 With the help of this tool, you can smudge pixels and blend colors on the image/document.
 Select the Smudge Tool and then select the smudge brush from the Brush Panel.
 Set the size of the brush and move the brush to the area you want to smudge.

 The Dodge Tool is used to lighten the areas of an image.
 Simply select the tool and set the attributes of the brush.
 Then move the cursor on the area of the image you want to lighten.